 Mi-Fit has a great card-based interface design and is the most intuitive smartwatch app.
 But the only problem is it hails from China and there is a high risk of data being leaked.
 So, if you have privacy concerns, you can altogether quit the Mi-Fit app and still use the Bip.
 You have the open-source Gadgetbridge app which lets you use the Bip without the Chinese intervention.
 You can also install custom firmware and fonts on to the Bip using the app.

 Another great app is the Tools & Amazfit which gives you a detailed insight into the Band’s data.
 It is a paid app and will cost you around $4.
 The only downside to this app is that it needs Mi-Fit to be installed and paired with the Bip.
-But it provides a lot of additional features like remapping the crown button, controlling music player via the Bip, custom watch faces, etc. You can also try the Notify & Fitness for Amazfit app.
-It’s similar to the Tools & Amazfit app but it’s free with some of the advanced features being paid.
+But it provides a lot of additional features like remapping the crown button, controlling music player via the Bip, custom watch faces, etc. Alternatively, you can also try the Notify & Fitness for the Amazfit app.
+It’s free to download with certain advanced features being paid.

 These were some of the neat tips & tricks possible due to third-party apps or the Mi-Fit app.
 Amazfit Bip is a great fitness band considering the $70 price tag.
-You get a band laid out with sensors like Barometer, GPS, GLONASS, Compass, etc. Plus the amount of third-party app support and custom firmware takes the band to a next level.
+You get a band laid out with sensors like Barometer, GPS, GLONASS, Compass, etc. Plus the amount of third-party app support and custom firmware takes the usability quotient to the next level.

 Let me know in the comments below some of the nifty tricks that you use with the Amazfit Bip.